comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 [RFC003](./RFC-003-SWAP-basic.md) requires ledgers have an *identity* type specified to negotiate a SWAP.

-The identity to be used on Ethereum is the Ethereum *address* as defined in equation 284 of the [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf) as the right most 160-bits (20 bytes) of the Keccak-256 hash of the corresponding ECDSA public key.
+The identity to be used on Ethereum is the Ethereum *address* as defined in equation 284 of the [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf): the right most 160-bits (20 bytes) of the Keccak-256 hash of the corresponding ECDSA public key.

 In the JSON encoding, an ethereum address MUST be encoded as this 20 byte hex string prefixed by `0x` (as is standard in the Ethereum ecosystem).
 Furthermore, implementations MUST also accept [EIP50](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) mixed case addresses and MAY verify the checksum.